toddmaustin/bringup-bench/README.md

 ## Introduction

-The Bringup-Bench Benchmark Suite is a collection of C code benchmarks that are purpose-built to be useful in "bringing up" newly designed CPUs, acclerators, compilers, and operating systems.
+The Bringup-Bench Benchmark Suite is a collection of C code benchmarks that are purpose-built to be useful in "bringing up" newly designed CPUs, accelerators, compilers, and operating systems.
 Bringup-Bench facilitates the bringup process because i) its benchmarks have zero library dependencies since the "libmin" library included in the repo implements all the necessary library calls, ii) its benchmarks have near-zero system dependencies since only four simple system calls must be implement to support all the benchmarks, and iii) the benchmark build process supports code-based read-only file access, which allows benchmark file inputs to be packaged into the benchmark build.

 I (Todd Austin) have used this benchmark suite to bring up new CPUs, new compiler infrastructure and even recently a Turing-complete encrypted computation accelerator.
 Most developers probably don't need bringup-bench, but if you do need it, you probably need it very badly!